Medicine Management For Health Professionals

 People with Learning Disabilities experience a higher incidence of health problems than the general population.
 The National Patient Safety Agency (NPSA) identified dysphagia as a key area of risk in these patients.
-Identifying and managing swallowing difficulties in adults with learning disability is a recently published guideline and is presented via an educational webcast which is supported by an educational grant from Rosemont Pharmaceuticals.
+A guideline has been produced which highlights the difficulties around swallowing in this group of patients, Identifying and managing swallowing difficulties in adults with learning disability, is supported by an educational grant from Rosemont Pharmaceuticals.

 Crushing Tablets – An Unnecessary Risk

 The practice of tablet crushing or opening capsules to make the medication easier to swallow has become increasingly documented as potentially hazardous – however this has not resulted in crushing tablets becoming less widespread.

 Medicine manipulation includes tablet crushing, opening capsules, dissolving, dispersing, and suspending solid medicines not licensed or designed for use in this way.
 It is a worryingly common response for patients that can’t swallow pills.
 The dangers of an uneven dispersion of medicine are one of the principal problems, with side-effects and risks of a potentially fatal overdose elevated when using such a method.